jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/13 Story Manager.md

 ## That's All Folks

 If you've completed the Quest Design Fundamentals series and the Intermediate Quest Design series, you are now armed with a solid knowledge of how to make quest and radiant content with the Creation Kit.
-To get Bendu into an Story Manager Node visit [here](https://ck.uesp.net/wiki/Bendu_and_S_M_Nodes "Bendu and S M Nodes").
-If you're interested in exploring further, you may want to dive more into [Papyrus](https://ck.uesp.net/wiki/Bethesda_Tutorial_Papyrus_Hello_World "Bethesda Tutorial Papyrus Hello World"), our new scripting language.
+To get Bendu into an Story Manager Node visit [[Bendu and S M Nodes|here]].
+If you're interested in exploring further, you may want to dive more into [[1 Hello, World!|Papyrus,]] our new scripting language.

 Good luck out there!
 Please make fantastic content, and share it!
 We always look forward to seeing what the community creates with these tools.